skagra/space-invaders/README.md

   *  One of the missile types is disabled.
 * The seeker missile fires only every other time it is eligible to fire.
 * Alien missiles move at 4 pixels on each animation cycle until there are 8 or fewer aliens remaining at which point this changes to 5 pixels.
+* Although the arcade machine was monochrome gels were applied to the CRT to add some colour.

 Much of this detail was revealed via the excellent ROM disassembly work on the [Computer Archeology](https://www.computerarcheology.com/Arcade/SpaceInvaders/) site.